johnmacha/React-learning/README.md

-This is my react learning journey 😊
+This is my react.js learning journey 😊